KenKaiii/ken8n-coder/github/README.md

    MODEL=anthropic/claude-sonnet-4-20250514 \
      ANTHROPIC_API_KEY=sk-ant-api03-1234567890 \
      GITHUB_RUN_ID=dummy \
-     bun /path/to/opencode/packages/opencode/src/index.ts github run \
+     bun /path/to/ken8n-coder/packages/opencode/src/index.ts github run \
      --token 'github_pat_1234567890' \
      --event '{"eventName":"issue_comment",...}'
    ```

-   - `MODEL`: The model used by opencode.
+   - `MODEL`: The model used by ken8n-coder.
 Same as the `MODEL` defined in the GitHub workflow.
    - `ANTHROPIC_API_KEY`: Your model provider API key.
 Same as the keys defined in the GitHub workflow.
    - `GITHUB_RUN_ID`: Dummy value to emulate GitHub action environment.
-   - `/path/to/opencode`: Path to your cloned opencode repo. `bun /path/to/opencode/packages/opencode/src/index.ts` runs your local version of `opencode`.
+   - `/path/to/ken8n-coder`: Path to your cloned ken8n-coder repo. `bun /path/to/ken8n-coder/packages/opencode/src/index.ts` runs your local version of `ken8n-coder`.
-   - `--token`: A GitHub persontal access token.
+   - `--token`: A GitHub personal access token.
 This token is used to verify you have `admin` or `write` access to the test repo.
 Generate a token [here](https://github.com/settings/personal-access-tokens).
    - `--event`: Mock GitHub event payload (see templates below).

 ### Issue comment event